 Beat the Heat by Staying Hydrated

 Replenish your fluids often and frequently, as much of our fluids are lost through sweat, especially during the hotter months.
-According to the CDC, staying hydrated is one of the best ways to prevent heat-related illnesses such as heat stroke and heat exhaustions.
+According to the Centers for Disease Control and Prevention (CDC), staying hydrated is one of the best ways to prevent heat-related illnesses such as heat stroke and heat exhaustion.
 If you’re feeling over exhausted by the heat, be sure to cease activity and take time to rest, drink plenty of fluids and take cover in a cool, air-conditioned or shaded area.

 Protect Yourself from Insects

-If you spend your summer engaging in outdoor activities, there is a higher risk of getting bitten by a mosquito which can potentially cause disease.
-Luckily, there are several ways to protect yourself from diseases, such as West Nile virus, that may be transmitted via mosquitos.
-The LA County West Vector Control District suggests that when outdoors, use an Environmental Protection Agency (EPA) - registered insect repellent that contains one of these four active ingredients: DEET, Picaridin, IR3535, or oil of lemon eucalyptus.
+If you spend your summer engaging in outdoor activities, there is a higher risk of getting bitten by a mosquito, which can potentially cause disease.
+Luckily, there are several ways to protect yourself from diseases that may be transmitted via mosquitos.
+The Los Angeles County West Vector Control District suggests that when outdoors, use an Environmental Protection Agency (EPA) registered insect repellent that contains one of these four active ingredients: DEET, Picaridin, IR3535 or oil of lemon eucalyptus.
 Other ways to protect yourself include wearing clothing that covers your arms and legs, emptying sources of standing water outside the home and using mosquito netting when enjoying the outdoors.

 Have fun during the summer but most importantly, stay safe!